benberman1/Ben-Research-method-2026/_posts/2026-4-6-Primers-and-Phylogeny.md

 ## Using the ribulose-1,5-bisphosphate carboxylase/oxygenase large subunit gene *rbcL* for Primer Design and Phylogenetic Analysis of *Padina thivyi*.

 ### Objective
-The goal of this protocol is to design specific primers targeting the *rbcL* gene for identification of *Padina thivyi* (accession number AB358933.1) and constructing an acompaning phylogenetic tree for *Padina thivyi* and 4 additional *Padina* species.
+The goal of this protocol is to design specific primers targeting the *rbcL* gene for identification of *Padina thivyi* (accession number AB358933.1) and constructing an accompanying phylogenetic tree for *Padina thivyi* and 4 additional *Padina* species.

 ### Materials and Reasoning